JoeHowse/iOSWithOpenCV/ERRATA.md

 # Errata and Updates

 Here are the errata and updates for my book, [iOS Application Development with OpenCV 3](https://www.packtpub.com/application-development/ios-application-development-opencv).
+Where applicable, revisions have been applied to the source files in this repository.

 ## Additional `Info.plist` entries to support iOS 10+